alibaba/unified-audio/README.md

   <a href="https://arxiv.org/abs/2510.26372"><img src="QuarkAudio.jpg" width="70%" /></a>
 </p>

 This project contains a series of works developed for audio (including speech, music, and general audio events) processing and generation, which helps reproducible research in the field of audio.
+The target of **QuarkAudio** is to explore a unified framework to handle **different audio processing and generation tasks**, including:

 🚀 **Key Highlights**:
 - ✅ **Unified & Prompt-Free**: Handles multiple tasks without explicit instruction.
 - ⚙️ **Decoder-only AR-LM Backbone**: Leverages LLM-style autoregressive generation for speech token prediction.